|

 quota-preferential form, which is the form of PR

-advocated by the Proportional Representation
+advocated by Proportional Representation Society

-Society of Australia, allowing voters to indicate,
+of Australia Inc, allowing voters to indicate, and

-and satisfactorily implement, their preferences
+to satisfactorily implement, their preferences for

-for individual candidates explicitly.
+individual candidates explicitly.
 That allows

-voters to fine tune a party’s composition, and
+voters to fine-tune a party’s composition, and

 other candidates outside their preferred party if